Back to Kings Life index

 International students from most countries will need to obtain a visa to study in the UK, and you may also need to obtain some officially recognised proof of your English language level — such as IELTS — before you travel.

-Find out more here.
+Find out more on how to apply.

-Is a foundation year worth it?
+Is a Foundation year worth it?

 If you are an international student who wants to study at undergraduate degree level in the UK, a foundation course — or an alternative pre-university qualification such as A-levels or International Baccalaureate — is essential.
 A foundation course will bridge the gap between high school and university.

-As the Kings ALF is not affiliated to any one institution, it offers you the chance to spend a year in the UK with time to research your options, visit potential universities, and explore different places yourself before you make a final decision on the next steps.
+As the Kings foundation is not affiliated to any one institution, it offers you the chance to spend a year in the UK with time to research your options, visit potential universities, and explore different places yourself before you make a final decision on the next steps.
 With a choice of over 150 universities in the UK, the process of deciding where to apply can be overwhelming when you are overseas.

 Back to top